 While working at UT Austin, I (along with Robert Boyer) the Hash-CONS extension for the ACL2 theorem-proving system.
 In addition, we extended the ACL2 system to include function memoization and "fast" (constant-time) association lists.
 We also developed symbolic simulation for ACL2 language.

-I (along with Robert Boyer and Serita Nelesen) developed a greatly improved consensus algorithm for phylogenetics computations; this algorithm greatly the size of data sets that for which a consensus can be calculated.
+I (along with Robert Boyer and Serita Nelesen) developed a greatly improved consensus algorithm for phylogenetics computations; this algorithm greatly reduced the size of data sets that for which a consensus can be calculated.

 I have served as chairman of the FMCAD Conference steering committee since 2000.
 I am president of FMCAD, Inc., a company dedicated to supporting the FMCAD Conference series.